Expand All / Collapse All

 A: Laser based gas detection can provide higher detection sensitivity (ppm.m as well as LEL.m).
 This allows reliable alarm thresholds to be set at much lower levels resulting in faster activation of executive actions or plant evacuation.

-A: ELDSTM employs a unique, integral, daily auto self-testing facility, negating the need for regular manual testing using optical filters or test gas chambers.
+A: ELDSTM employs a unique, integral, daily auto self-testing facility, negating the need for regular manual testing using optical filters or test gas chambers, saving considerable time and money.

 Q: What advantages does ELDSTM have over conventional toxic point gas detectors?